adrianocastro/blodger/README.md

 ## TODO

-Today:
-    - integrate Google Maps

-Tomorrow:
-    - implement lodging offer
-    - implement real-time publishing of lodging offer events
+- change display of gigs with lodging offers

 Eventually:
     - use sessions to support multiple users